VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 Once the second **Reforged Reflection** is completed, *Hephaistos* will swap back to his usual form and cast **Conceptual Octaflare/Tetraflare**, remember which one it is.

 Then the boss will cast **Fourfold Fires**, regroup middle and mitigate through it.
 Afterward the boss will cast **Cthonis Vents** activating the fire puddles so move away from them.
-Then the *Dragons* will jump out and dive into another set of puddles and the boss will cast **Octoflares** or **Tetraflare**.
+Then the *Dragons* will jump out and dive into another set of puddles and the boss will cast **Octaflares** or **Tetraflare**.
 Dodge the second explosion from **Cthonis Vents** in light parties, then either spread or stack in pairs.
 If you end up with **Tetraflare**, on each side make a pair with the Tank and one Melee DPS and the pair with the Healer and the Ranged DPS:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="fourfold1.jpg;fourfold2Octa.jpg;fourfold2Tetra.jpg" imgDesc="Dodge the first <strong>Fourfold Fires</strong>;Dodge the second <strong>Fourfold Fires</strong> and spread for <strong>Octaflare</strong>;Dodge the second <strong>Fourfold Fires</strong> and make pairs for <strong>Tetraflare</strong>" slideNumber=slideCounter %}